 usually being at the end of winter just before the spring growth begins

 Designing and creating “Proudly South African” Bio-Diverse Indigenous

-knowledge of the requirements of nature to create habitat suitable for
+requirements of nature to create habitat suitable for birds,

 butterflies and other creatures to live and breed in.

-time satisfies the living requirements of the target creatures that I
+living requirements of the target creatures that I would like to

-like to attract.
-My speciality is to attract birds, butterflies and
+attract.
+My speciality is to attract birds, butterflies and solitary

 bees.
 I design and build Bio-Diverse Roof Gardens